tinyappsde/script-progress/README.md

 # Script Progress
 This is a super simple library for php-cli script progress output.
 It’s easy-to-use and can print the estimated time that is left until your script is done.
-You always now if your script is still doing something or might be stuck – and when it will approximately finish.
+You always know if your script is still doing something or might be stuck – and when it will approximately finish.

 Example output: `20% done.
 Appr.
 02m 16s remaining.` – That’s it.